After months of international outcry, the so-called "Russian whale jail" is set to close.

 Their release is likely to be phased.
 "A decision in principle has been taken to release all the animals into the wild," Oleg Kozhemyako, the governor of Primorsky Region, told reporters after the signing ceremony.

-"Scientists, including both Russian and international scientists from the Cousteau Team, will continue to evaluate the animals to determine when and how to release them," according to a joint statement by Russian authorities and scientific organisations.
+"Scientists, including both Russian and international scientists from the Cousteau Team, will continue to evaluate the animals to determine when and how to release them," according to a joint statement by Russian authorities and scientific organizations.

 "We also expect that a rehabilitation centre will be created for those animals that are injured in wild nature and that need to be rehabilitated," the statement said.